ukushu/Ifrit/README.md

 - Ifrit supports only Packages :(

 - Fuze-Swift is dead :(
-+ Ifrit is a Fuse-Swift reborn from hell and ALIVE as ever :)
++ 🔥🔥🔥 Ifrit is Fuse-Swift, reborn from the hells ashes!
+But more powerful and alive than ever! 🔥🔥🔥 :)

-- Fuze-Swift supports async functins with callbacks, but does not support async/await
+- Fuse-Swift supports asynchronous functions with callbacks but lacks native async/await support. :(
-+ Ifrit supports callbacks and async/await both:)
++ Ifrit supports callbacks and async/await both :)

 - Fuze-Swift have async/multithreading issues.
 Crashes is possible :(
-+ Ifrit is a Fuze-Swift with fixed multithreading issues - no crashes :)
++ Ifrit is stable and crash-free!

-- Fuze-Swift async functions returns incorrect results (wrong indexes) :((((
+- Fuse-Swift's async functions return incorrect results - wrong indexes. :((((
-+ Ifrit's async functins returns correct indexes and covered with tests :)
++ Ifrit's async functions return correct indexes and are fully covered with tests :)

-- Fuze-Swift written for xcode 11 and have a lot of warnings at now :(
+- Fuze-Swift was written for Xcode 11 and now generates numerous warnings :(
-+ Ifrit code is updated to swift's latest standards - Ifrit supports even Swift v6 :)
++ Ifrit's code is updated to the latest Swift standards and fully supports Swift 6 :)
 - But Ifrit have a few build warnings :(

-+ Ifrit - extended coverage with automated tests in general :)
++ Ifrit - extended coverage with automated tests :)
-+ Ifrit have additional search system using Levenstain distance algorythm :)
++ Ifrit features an additional search system using the Levenshtein distance algorithm. :)
-+ Ifrit have ability to search by several templates
++ Ifrit allows searching by multiple search templates
-+ Ifrit have a little bit changed syntax to be more flexible.
++ Ifrit's syntax has been slightly adjusted for improved flexibility
-+ Ifrit's sync search faster than Fuse's on 2% (standard settings) using M1 processor.
++ Ifrit's sync search is 2% faster than Fuse's (using M1 processor and standard settings).
-+         Async search have tha same speed (standard settings).
++         Async search performance remains the same as Fuse's (standard settings).
 ```

 ## Installation